 Big, mass-produced soaps use very caustic — even potentially dangerous — chemicals, along with artificial coloring, fragrances and even potentially cancer-causing “plasticizers” called phthalates.

-We don’t want to sound overly cautious, but we do believe it’s worth caring about something you’re going to be rubbing all over your body once, twice or maybe three times a day.
+We don’t want to sound overly cautious, but we believe it’s worth caring about something you’re going to be rubbing all over your body once, twice or maybe three times a day.

 We prefer smaller, non-commercially produced soaps not because we care about artisanal sandwiches, wood-working, selvedge denim or when the next album from The Shins is coming out, but because they make better, safer, higher quality soap.
 Period.